 Free enclosed glass observation deck.
 A genuine public draw — an infrastructure upgrade people will actually thank us for.

 The Sissy Hot Pink paint — and yes, that's what we call it, and everyone who comes will know it — the Sissy Hot Pink LED trim, the searchlights rotating in the sky, and finally his name in lights: TACO — Trump Always Chickens Out.
-The whole structure is engineered to be the loudest, most memorably embarrassing, most unmissable statement of disrespect on the highway.
+The whole structure is engineered to be the loudest, most memorably embarrassing, most unmissable statement of disrespect in Miami.

 An art museum and nothing else.
 Art and photography — no written testimony, no editorials, no lecture format.